Tirist/project-three/docs/guides/HISTORICAL_DATA_GUIDE.md

 1. Check the logs in `logs/` directory
 2. Run validation tests
 3. Review this guide
-4. Check the bootstrap summary for detailed statistics
+4. Check the historical data summary for detailed statistics

 ## Performance Benchmarks